Navigation

 Multiple locations

 With locations in Tempe, Gilbert and the Arcadia area, The Porch is a whole lot of fun.
 Suiting its name, these neighborhood hangouts each feature large outdoor areas stung with twinkle lights.
 Inside, there are tons of TVs perfect for catching the game.
 The menu includes bar classics such as chicken wings and burgers but also offers rice bowls, pasta dishes and salads.
-If you want to catch the game with a group of friends, order either of the two sampler options for a little taste of everything.
-For any early games or pre-gaming fun, the Porch also offers weekend brunch.
+If you want to watch the game with a group of friends, order either of the two sampler options for a little taste of everything.
+The Porch also offers weekend brunch.

 click to enlarge